 The specification peak intensity is used to scale the effective intensity.
 In other words, the point where the specification peak intensity lies will be used as the datum to measure the luminous intensity versus time.

-Luminous intenisty versus time
+Luminous INTENSITY versus time

 general

 To determine the flash duration or effective intensity of a flashing AtoN light operating at a chosen character, the luminous intensity versus time profile should be measured.
 One prerequisite for the accurate measurement is to find the correct measurement direction.
 According to Section 4.1.4, the measurement direction is the point where the specification peak intensity lies.
 Another prerequisite is to select an appropriate photometer.
 Usually there are two kinds of photometers based on different sampling rates: conventional photometer and fast photometer.
-The sampling rate of the fast photometer is much higher than that of the conventional photometer, so for meaurement of luminous intensity versus time, the fast photometer should be used except for some laboratories whose goniophotometer equipped with only conventional photometer, in which case a fast photometer is still needed (see the Conversion measurement method described in Section 4.2.3).
+The sampling rate of the fast photometer is much higher than that of the conventional photometer, so for measurement of luminous intensity versus time, the fast photometer should be used except for some laboratories whose goniophotometer equipped with only conventional photometer, in which case a fast photometer is still needed (see the Conversion measurement method described in Section 4.2.3).

 For AtoN light signals that are flashed by eclipsing or switching the light source, the instantaneous luminous intensity profile versus time (flash profile) should be plotted with the luminous intensity as the dependent variable (ordinate) and time as the independent variable (abscissa).
 The plot should include the entire cycle of the flash character, illustrating both the on and off periods.
 Secondary plots may be used to illustrate any short-duration fluctuations of the instantaneous luminous intensity.